Gregory94/LaanLab-SATAY-DataAnalysis/docs/documentation.md

 Note that when comparing files that include gene names there might be differences in the gene naming.
 Genes have multiple names, e.g. systematic names like 'YBR200W' or standard names like 'BEM1' which can have aliases such as 'SRO1'.
 The above three names all refer to the same gene.
-The [Yeast_Protein_Names.txt](https://github.com/Gregory94/LaanLab-SATAY-DataAnalysis/blob/master/Data_Files/Yeast_Protein_Names.txt) file can be used to search for aliases when comparing gene names in different files, or the [genomicfeatures_dataframe.py](#genomicfeatures_dataframepy) python script can be used which creates a pandas dataframe that includes the different gene names.
+The [Yeast_Protein_Names.txt](https://github.com/Gregory94/LaanLab-SATAY-DataAnalysis/blob/master/Data_Files/Yeast_Protein_Names.txt) file can be used to search for aliases when comparing gene names in different files, or the [genomicfeatures_dataframe.py](#genomicfeatures_dataframepy) python script can be used which creates a pandas dataframe that includes the different gene names (this python script itself makes also use of the Yeast_Protein_Names.txt file).

 Example of pergene.txt file: